If you want to work with me then you probably want to know my statistics!

 Over the past nine years, the blog has grown substantially and Amber recruited Tatum, a friend and fellow bookworm who she met on a Vampire Diaries forum.
 Yes, it was weird, but it was the start of an epic twinship.
 Books of Amber primarily focuses on spreading the word about awesome YA novels, but since Tatum joined the team and Amber stopped taking any notice of her to be read pile, the types of reviews that are posted have become a lot more eclectic.
 Tatum quit blogging a couple of years ago because life got in the way.

-I am twenty six years old and I refuse to admit that I’m growing up.
+I am twenty seven years old and I refuse to admit that I’m growing up.
 I live in the English countryside in a large village that has more restaurants than actual shops that I want to shop in, which is probably why I have developed a love for travelling.
 I first went abroad when I was two years old, but growing up we didn’t have spare money to throw into holidays, so my travelling feet became very itchy.
-But in 2013 I scored a job as an editor at a translation company (and have since become a supervisor), and now I want to travel the world.
+But in 2013 I scored a job as an editor at a translation company (and have since become a senior supervisor), and now I want to travel the world.

 I’ve always been an avid reader, probably because my home life was kind of rubbish most of the time up until I was eighteen, and reading was the perfect escape.
 The coloured reading groups at school were the bane of my life because I was too shy to read out loud properly, and the teachers equated that with having poor reading comprehension.
 Eventually, I threw a giant tantrum and I was then allowed to read whatever I wanted.